janscience/adaptationprimer/filter/README.md

-Since we divide by the stimulus power spectrum, and since by construction of the white noise stimulus there is no stimulus component at frequencies higher than the cut-off frequency (division by zero!), the transfer function at frequencies beyond the cut-off frequency of the stimulus is not meaningful.
+Since we divide by the stimulus power spectrum, and since by construction of the white noise stimulus there is no stimulus component at frequencies higher than the cut-off frequency, the transfer function at frequencies beyond the cut-off frequency of the stimulus is not meaningful (division by zero!).
 We therefore only keep values below the cutoff frequency:

 ``` py